-Samples of lines to be submitted for provisional or final release of which the results are to be evaluated during the Wheat Forum Cultivar and Technical Committee meeting held during the first half of April each year, are submitted to the SAGL from the middle December to the end of February each year.
-Adherence to this sample submission timeline is crucial to ensure sufficient time for completion of quality analysis, preparation of result reports and evaluation of the data by representatives of the processing industry, prior to the pre-meetings for discussion of results (referred to under point 8).
+Funding for quality analysis of first year, provisional and final year release analyses to be performed by the SAGL, is done as per the agreed funding model.
+Samples of lines to be submitted for provisional or final release of which the results are to be evaluated during the Wheat Forum Cultivar and Technical Committee meeting held during the first half of each year, are submitted to the SAGL from the middle December to the end of February each year.

+Samples for first year analyses are to be submitted before the end of May each year.

+Adherence to this sample submission timeline is crucial to ensure sufficient time for completion of quality analysis, preparation of result reports and evaluation of the data by representatives of the Milling and Baking industry, producers and storage companies prior to the pre-meetings during which the results are discussed (referred to under point 8).